k-danek/TripleLens/README.md

 LightCurveIRS has a python wrapper.

 ### Examples
 Contains python scripts that call shared library files to execute compiled c++ code.
-Script 'run_cpplib.py' to call critical-curve functionality, 'run_imglib.py' to call ImgPoint, 'run_lclib.py' to call LightCurves.
+Script 'run\_cpplib.py' to call critical-curve functionality, 'run\_imglib.py' to call ImgPoint, 'run\_lclib.py' to call LightCurves.

 ### main.cc
 As this is mostly meant as a shared library to be later used within a Python application, main.cc serves for regression testing.
 Plan is to move to unit testing as the library grows larger.

+## Unit tests
+The project utilizes [Google Tests](https://github.com/google/googletest/) for unit testing.
+To produce the test binaries, download the content of the [test repository](https://github.com/google/googletest/) into '/test' directory and run CMake, e.g., by running 'cmake .. -DCMAKE\_BUILD\_TYPE=Release -G \"Unix Makefiles\"' in the '/bin' directory.

+If you don't have CMake installed run, e.g., 'sudo yum cmake'.

+CMake will produce Makefile in the bin directory.
+Resulting test binary will be made in 'bin/test' directory.

 ## Tools worth mentioning

 ### GPROF

 A simple profiling tool that gives a good overview of time spent on each function.
 Make an executable by running 'make profile', then run the resulting executable in the 'bin/' directory.
-Finally, run 'gprof ccc_profile gmon.out'.
+Finally, run 'gprof ccc\_profile gmon.out'.